ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Conclusion

 \section{Conclusion}

 In this paper, we proposed HI as a path towards sustainable computing by designing and manufacturing chiplet-based systems with lower embodied carbon footprint (CFP) than monolithic SoCs.
-We have developed an embodied CFP estimator that uses architectural-level descriptions to assess CFP of heterogeneous systems.
-The simulator can be used to guide optimization during system disaggregation.
-If this paper is accepted, we will open-source the CFP simulator for broader community use.
+We developed ECO-CHIP, a CFP estimator that uses architectural-level descriptions to assess heterogeneous systems' total CFP (embodied and operational), including advanced packaging CFP overheads.
+We demonstrated the use of ECO-CHIP to guide system disaggregation and design space exploration in Section~\ref{sec:dse} and integrated with other chiplet-based cost estimation tools.
+ECO-CHIP is open-source and available at anonymous repository~\cite{github}.
+We believe that ECO-CHIP will enable the development of more sustainable design methodologies for emerging heterogeneous systems.